Reduced pair breaking from extended disorder in unconventional superconductors: implications to 4Hb-TaS$_2$: Abrikosov-Gorkov Theory

 \subsection{Single-particle scattering rate}

-We begin with the first step, the effect of non-magnetic disorder on the single-particle states.
-We compute the electronic self-energy by summing up the Dyson series after averaging over disorder,
+{ In this section we perform the first step in dressing the pairing vertex with disorder: We calculate the single-particle lifetime resulting from the disorder Hamiltonian Eq.~\eqref{eq:L_imp} within the first Born approximation. } We compute the electronic self-energy by summing up the Dyson series after averaging over disorder,

 where the bare Green's function is given by

 and $i\omega_n = 2\pi T(n+1/2)$ are Fermionic Matsubara frequencies.
 Note that the Green's function $\hat{\mathcal{G}}(\mathbf{k}, i\omega_n)$ is a diagonal $2\times 2$ matrix here.